 Prior to the time of sale, the Seller must verify compliance by one of the following methods:

-- physical inspection of the building by District staff, or a licensed plumbing or building contractor
+- Physical inspection of the building by District staff, or a licensed plumbing or building contractor; OR

-- documentation that all structures on the property were constructed or renovated in 1994 or later.
+- Provide documentation that all structures on the property were constructed or renovated in 1994 or later.

 The District issues a water conservation certificate to the Seller once compliance has been verified.
-Please allow 5 business days for District staff to verify compliance and issue a conservation certificate.
 Seller must provide Buyer with a copy of the water conservation certificate or written proof that the installation of devices is not required because of the specific exemption(s) allowed under this law.
-If a plumber or contractor does the inspection please turn in both pages of the form or it is not valid

 Option to Transfer Responsibility for Retrofitting to the Buyer